fatmacankara/ASCARIS/README.md

 ### sample_run

 Contains results of a sample run from **sample_input.txt** input file.
-Example input file is shown below.
+Example input file format is shown below.
 Columns represent UniProt ID of the protein, wild type amino acid, position of the amino acid change and mutated amino acid, respectively.
 Input file must be given without a header.

 ```